Alves24/SnakeGame/README.md

 Just a quick snake game made with vanilla javascript using html canvas.

-You can make fun, is not finished but has the main snake game things
+You can play it, is not finished but has the main snake game things